 - i.
 Support iterative improvement.
 Evaluative processes should ensure that a proposed work benefits from appropriate, rigorous, external input throughout the life of the project.
-Such input is essential for cultural relevance, equity, project monitoring, management, and continuous quality improvement.
+Such input is essential for cultural relevance, equitable practices, project monitoring, management, and continuous quality improvement.
 External feedback should enrich (and potentially challenge) the team's perspectives and processes.
 Some projects employ iterative cycles of evaluation (e.g., front end, formative, remedial) to inform work during the development and implementation of project activities. - ii.
 Promote accountability.
-Evaluative processes should address questions such as: Is the project addressing its stated goals?
+Evaluative processes should address questions such as: Is the project addressing its stated objectives?
 What is the quality of the work?
 How has the work centered equity in the project design, implementation, and management?

-These requirements are consistent with the External Feedback component of the Common Guidelines for Educational Research and Development (NSF 13-126 & NSF 13-127).
 The purpose of evaluation to support iterative improvement or accountability is different than evaluation as part of AISL's Advancing the Knowledge Base (AISL Goal #2), although they may be complementary or contributive.